Bucky24/react-canvas/README.md

 Note that if you make a component a CanvasComponent but it is not nested inside a Canvas element, it will throw an error to your console because the child context doesn't exist.

+Another thing of note: CanvasComponent has event handling in `componentDidMount`.
+If you are using `componentDidMount` in your custom component, be sure to call `super.componentDidMount()` or else event handling will not work.

 ##### Example

 ```